jeffrigby/code2clipboard/README.md

 ```

 For convenience, it's **recommended** to run `npm link` or `yarn link` to make the `code2clipboard` command available globally on your system.
-It will install the command globally and you can run it from anywhere in your terminal.
+It will install the command globally, and you can run it from anywhere in your terminal.
 It additionally installs a shorthand command `code2cb`.

 ## Usage